✴️ This is a Priority Project for the Office of Community Living

 - HCPF requested funds to implement this initiative through a budget request (R-10) in 2023.

-- The Nurse Assessor will eliminate any conflict of interests that exist currently in the process for accessing skilled care services.
+- The nurse assessor will eliminate any conflict of interests that currently exist in the process of accessing skilled care services.

-- The Nurse Assessor will provide a wholistic assessment of the member’s need for skilled care services.
+- The Nurse Assessor will provide a holistic assessment of the member’s need for skilled care services.

-- The Nurse Assessor will be responsible for providing education to members on all the available services to meet their skilled care needs, which enables the member to choose the service delivery option(s) that best meet their needs.
+- The Nurse Assessor will be responsible for educating members about all the available services to meet their skilled care needs, which enables the member to choose the service delivery option(s) that best meet their needs.

 When Will the Nurse Assessor Start?